sandeshchowdary1/YuktiVedaClub/README.md

 # YuktiVedaClub
 Official website of Yukti Veda Club, Dept. of Data Science, MRU.
-Designed by President Sandesh Chowdary with UI contributions from P. Harsha.
+Designed by President Sandesh Chowdary with contributions from P. Harsha.
 Showcases club vision, events, and startup initiatives.
 Built to inspire student entrepreneurship.